Debra Meiburg: Wine educator

 Debra Meiburg was a Professor of Wine at the School of Hospitality and Service Management, Rochester Institute of Technology.
 Her current wine education positions in Hong Kong include External Examiner of the Professional Diploma in Wine Assessment and Service at the Open University of Hong Kong (traditional Chinese: 香港公開大學) and Assistant Training Consultant, Hong Kong Institute of Vocational Education (IVE) (traditional Chinese: 香港專業教育學院).
 Meiburg is a Certified Wine Educator, of the Society of Wine Educators.

 Wine journalism

-Meiburg is the author of Debra Meiburg's Guide to the Hong Kong Wine Trade, Debra Meiburg's Guide to the Shanghai Wine Trade, Debra Meiburg's Guide to the Singapore Wine Trade and the award winning Tasting Wine with Debra.
+Meiburg is the author of Debra Meiburg's Guide to the Hong Kong Wine Trade, Debra Meiburg's Guide to the Shanghai Wine Trade, Debra Meiburg's Guide to the Singapore Wine Trade, Debra Meiburg's Guide to the Beijing Wine Trade, Debra Meiburg's Guide to the Taiwan Wine Trade and the award-winning Tasting Wine with Debra.
 She is the creator of Grape Cues, a wine industry study card series.

 She is a columnist for the South China Morning Post and was a contributing editor to the Asian Tatler magazine group.
-Other publications Meiburg has contributed to include WINE Magazine (Guangzhou, China), Jetsetter Magazine, Journal of American Wine Society, Rochester Democrat & Chronicle and Rochester Magazine.
+Other publications Meiburg has contributed to include WINE Magazine (China), Jetsetter Magazine, Journal of American Wine Society, Rochester Democrat & Chronicle and Rochester Magazine.